sammykins777/SamBlog/content/blog/post_from_github/index.md

+---
-# Attempting to add to blog directly from GitHub
+title: Attempting to add to blog directly from GitHub
+date: "2020-04-30"
+description: "trying to use GitHub as a cms sort of"
+---

 I was wondering if it was possible to create a blog post directly from GitHub.
 This repository is linked to a netlify account and as soons as I make updates to it should publish my updates.
 This would be an easy way to add blogposts to blog without opening up VS code.